-Working with individuals, families and friends, collectives.
-Groups may be local, formed by organisations, or based on shared interests and informal ties.
-Includes supporting communities to talk about mental health and use services.
+Working with individuals, families and friends, and collectives.
+These groups may be local, formed by organisations, or based on shared interests and informal ties.
+Includes supporting communities to talk about mental health and access services.

 Working with service providers and government to improve mental health responses to diverse populations.
 Includes partnerships and projects, and offering advice and consultancy.